 3. Wire – Secure messenger with uncertain future

 We've got a lot of experience with Wire.
-It is an excellent product E2E encrypted messenger with serious privacy and security benefits.
+It is an excellent E2E encrypted messenger with serious privacy and security benefits.
 From the technology side alone, this is definitely a contender.
 However, the user base for Wire Personal is small, with only around 500 thousand users.
 By contrast, Telegram Messenger has over 500 million users.

 - E2E encryption – full E2E encryption using the Proteus protocol and Perfect Forward Secrecy